dalogue1/PicoDVI-N64_PCB/README.md

 The HISPEEDIDO flex cable is available for $12 (free shipping) at
 https://www.aliexpress.us/item/3256805571419579.html?spm=5261.ProductManageOnline.0.0.33212ddbdJ53Tz&gatewayAdapt=glo2usa4itemAdapt

-This is created in KiCad 6.0.11 and the project files are included.
+This project is created in KiCad 6.0.11 and the project files are included.
 I have not yet created the associated schematic but plan to make one.

 The zip for the Gerber Files is provided.